top of page

 Benji and the Saltwater Sound System

-Benji and the SSS fuse pacific flavours with jazz, reggae, world folk and African roots to create hypnotic soundscapes underpinned by painfully catchy melodies.
-Add to this the beautifully poignant lyrics that Ben has become known for and you can't help but expect something special from this line-up.
+Benji and the SSS fuse Pacific flavours with jazz, reggae, world folk and African roots to create hypnotic soundscapes underpinned by painfully catchy melodies.
+Add to this the beautifully poignant lyrics that Ben has become known for, and you can't help but expect something special from this line-up.

 Blackboard